jitsi/jitsi-meet-spot/spot-client/docs/adding-new-icons.md

 1. Replace all the font files with the newly generated font files.
 1. Check locally that the icons display okay.
 1. Commit selection.json and the font files.

+For consistency with how material icons are being used, the icon should then be wrapped in a React Component and exported from icon feature folder.
+That way the rest of the app will use material icons and custom icons in the same way, by importing from the icons feature.